HaxeFoundation/haxe-evolution/proposals/0000-track-caller.md

 The magic `?pos:haxe.PosInfos` argument could be made even more magic by being allowed after Rest arguments.

-Walking up the stack in `callLocation` is also a possibility, but would break when inlining is involved.
+Walking up the stack in `callerLocation` is also a possibility, but would break when inlining is involved.
 It also requires generation of some kind of debug info.

-Make the compiler allow `callLocation` in default arguments eg `pos:haxe.PosInfos = callLocation()`.
+Make the compiler allow `callerLocation` in default arguments eg `pos:haxe.PosInfos = callerLocation()`.
-Would break in the case `(pos:haxe.PosInfos = callLocation(), ...rest:haxe.PosInfos)`.
+Would break in the case `(pos:haxe.PosInfos = callerLocation(), ...rest:haxe.PosInfos)`.

 Make `@:callerLocation` meta on default argument eg `@:callerLocation pos:haxe.PosInfos = cast null`.
 Would break in the case `(@:callerLocation pos:haxe.PosInfos = cast null, ...rest:haxe.PosInfos)` unless magic semantics are given to the default argument when annotated with `@:callerLocation`.